Notice Board 2018

 16th June 2018

 The group visited Bucknell Wood (SP64) to both celebrate Moth Night and contribute to the BC Woodland Wings project.
-21 light traps were deployed which resulted in approximately 120 species being recorded.
+21 light traps were deployed which resulted in approximately 150 species being recorded.
 The catch included a new VC32 record of Swammerdamia compunctella.
 Also two Pandemis cinnamomeana - being the 2nd VC32 record, with Bucknell still the only known site in the county.
-A full list will be posted here shortly, once all results are back in.
+A full catch list can be found here.

 16th June 2018